salesforce/BiST/README.md

-irectional Spatio-Temporal Reasoning for Video-Grounded Dialogues [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
+## BiST: Birectional Spatio-Temporal Reasoning for Video-Grounded Dialogues
+[![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 **Note**: This branch is for the TGIF-QA experiments.
 For the video-grounded dialogue experiments on AVSD, please change the repo branch to [main](https://github.com/salesforce/BiST).